barisgit/wikly/README.md

 * `--style-guide`: Path to style guide file to include in the report
 * `--config-file`: Path to custom configuration file

 If you don't specify an input file, the command will use the default paths from your configuration.
-This means you can simply run `wikijs report` after running `wikijs analyze` to generate an HTML report from the latest analysis results.
+This means you can simply run `wikly report` after running `wikly analyze` to generate an HTML report from the latest analysis results.

 This is useful when:
 - You want to generate a report with different formatting